Therapeutic Use Exemptions

 Drug Free Sport NZ aims to deal with TUE applications quickly and we generally turn them around within five working days.
 But don’t leave it until the last minute to apply in case you need to provide further information.

 If you have a serious accident or you require emergency medical treatment, don’t hesitate.
 Your health always comes first and you should get whatever medical help you need immediately.

 Do advise all medical staff that you’re an athlete who could be drug tested and ask them to check whether all medications are prohibited in sport.
 However, if you do require a prohibited substance or method for the sake of your health, make a TUE application immediately after treatment (a retroactive TUE).

 New Zealand athletes will either apply to Drug Free Sport NZ, their International Federation or a major event organiser (e.g. the International Olympic Committee) for a TUE.

-Who you apply to for a TUE will depend on what level athlete you are and what sport you’re involved in.
+Who you apply to for a TUE will depend on what level you compete at and what sport you’re involved in.

 Most athletes can apply to Drug Free Sport NZ for a TUE, but it’s best to call us first to check and we’ll let you know whether you need to apply to your International Federation or event organiser.
 Email us here or call us 0800 DRUGFREE (378 437).

 Applications to Drug Free Sport NZ should got to firstname.lastname@example.org